 - 150 ml water (Starts with 100ml and adjust to your favourite consistency.)

 - 1 cubanelle pepper (or Anaheim, 1/2 green bell pepper)

 - 1 hand fresh mint

 - salt and pepper

-- If you find the soup too thick, pass it through a sieve (then add 1 tbsp or 2 of pulp to the soup) and mix
+- If you find the soup too thick, pass it through a sieve (then add 1-2 tbsp pulp to the soup) and mix.

-- Check the seasoning (salt, pepper, vinegar) and water, adjust to your taste
+- Check the seasoning (salt, pepper, vinegar) and water, and adjust to your taste.

 - Let cool in the refrigerator for a minimum of 3 hours of cooling before serving.